Laurie Anders: Acting career

-Laurie Anders was a regular on the variety program The Ken Murray Show for its full run, from January 1950 until June 1953.
+Anders was a regular on the variety program The Ken Murray Show for its full run, from January 1950 until June 1953.
 She began the show as part of the "Glamourlovelies" female dance chorus featured on the program.
 Previously unknown, she was given a solo number in the production number "Oh, Susanna".
 This song, entitled I Like the Wide Open Spaces generated instant impact among viewers.
 From that point on, Anders was billed as the "glamour cowboy" in promotional material, and the song was repeatedly plugged.
 Anders was showcased on the Arthur Godfrey's show, singing the song as a duet with Godfrey, where response was so positive that advance orders of 50,000 units were reportedly received for a recording that had not even been made yet.
 Previously television shows had been unwilling to air a song unknown to audiences, in fear of audience displacement.
 Anders' performance demonstrated beyond doubt that an unknown performer, singing an unknown song, could effect significant influence on the current musical landscape.
 From that time on, television was used as a promotional vehicle for new artists and compositions.

 Anders starred in a 1953 western comedy motion picture entitled The Marshal's Daughter.
 The United Artists film co-starred Ken Murray and western silent-film star Hoot Gibson and was directed by William Berke.